disconnector/devop_day/courseware/courseware.md

     7. Modify firewall (how?)
     8. Add health checks (to where?  http? tcp? )

+---

 ## Process for deploying app on CF

-    1. `cf push app_name`
+`cf push app_name`

+---

 ## Process for scaling app on CF

-    1. `cf scale app_name -i instance_count`
+`cf scale app_name -i instance_count`

 ---

-  * Markdown
+#Markdown
   * What this doc is written in :-)
   * Quick and easy way to generate formatted docs for people who hate writing docs.
 It uses a text to html conversion process - write in text with MD, get webpages.
   * Check out the Chrome extension "Markdown Preview Plus"

 ---

-  * A good text editor
+# A good text editor
   * Atom or Sublime Text highly recommended
+  * Notepad++ on Windows

 ---

 3. Docker 101 in 1 hour with hands on